Foreign relations of Morocco: Role of immigration

 Another factor determining relations is how much immigration the country receives from Morocco.
 The beginning of major migration to Europe began during the colonial era (1912 to 1956).
 During World War I and II, France had an urgent need for manpower, which led to the recruitment of tens of thousands of Moroccan men to work in factories, mines, and in the army.
 Another increase in immigration from Morocco to France was during the Algerian war of independence.
 France stopped recruiting workers from Algeria and instead accepted more Moroccan factory and mine labourers.
 Immigration increased even further from 1962 to 1972 when economic growth in Europe occurred, which led to a greater demand for low-skilled labour.
 At this time, Morocco signed major labour recruitment agreements with European countries, such as France, West Germany, Belgium, and the Netherlands.
 This led to a more diverse spread of emigration, which until this time was focused primarily on the country of France.

 Morocco's perceived identity plays a role in its relations with other countries.
 Numerous countries have strong relations with Morocco because of its history of being a Western ally.
 For example, Morocco has the longest friendship treaties with the United States.
 This is important for US interests because Morocco is a stable, democratizing, and liberalizing MENA & Muslim nation.
 Geopolitical benefits are evident because ties to Morocco means that an ally is established in Africa, in the Maghreb region.
-Morocco's identity as a Muslim state has also strengthened ties with the Persian Gulf countries as a result of 9/11 and the "War on Terror".
+Morocco's identity as a Muslim state has also strengthened ties with the Persian Gulf countries as a result of 9/11 and the "war on terror".
 This has resulted in Arab countries, including members of the GCC (Saudi Arabia, Bahrain, Oman, Qatar, the United Arab Emirates), choosing to invest more in Morocco.
 Many countries in the Maghreb region also invest in Morocco because of perceived similarities in identity.

 Maghreb and Africa

-Positions on the status of Western Sahara:

 Morocco is very active in Maghreb and African affairs.
 The Arab Maghreb Union is made up of Morocco, Algeria, Libya, Mauritania, and Tunisia.
 Although it was long not a member of the African Union (formerly the Organisation of African Unity) since November 12, 1984—following the admission of the Sahrawi Arab Democratic Republic as the government of Western Sahara—Morocco remained involved in developing the regional economy, as the city of Casablanca contains North Africa's busiest port and serves as the country's economic center.
 Morocco rejoined the African Union on 30 January 2017, following a change in AU leadership.
 There are significant ties with West African and Sahel countries and Morocco maintains good relationships with Senegal, Gabon and Burkina Faso.

-Positions on Western Sahara conflict

-The following lists contain the following states and entities: